Derd328/All-the-Mods-ATM-10-Draconic-Reactor-Computer-Craft-Code-2025-2026/README.md

 * easily tweak your output flux gate via touchscreen buttons
   * +/-100k, 10k, and 1k increments
 * NEW: Automatic output flux gate mode
-  * Uses a dynamic PID to automatically adjust the output gate
+  * Uses a PID to automatically adjust the output gate

 ### requirements